JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 - New methods should accept two arguments:
     - `x`: 3D or 4D array of real numbers that represents images,
     - `inds`: one or more indices of images that we want to extract and convert to Gray/RGB representation.
-- If only one index is provided, the method should return a single image, i.e. array of Gray or RGB points.
+- If only one index is provided, the method should return a single image, i.e., array of Gray or RGB points.
 - If more indices are provided, the method should return an array of images.

-Use the following code to test the `image` function
+Use the following code to test the `image` function.

 ```julia
 using ImageInspector, MLDatasets, Plots